 Marge Piercy is one of the few American writers who is both an accomplished poet and a distinguished novelist.
-One of the country’s best-selling poets, she is also the master of many genres of novels, including historical, social comment, contemporary entertainment, and science fiction, for which she won the Arthur C. Clarke Award for Best Science Fiction in the United Kingdom.
+One of the nation’s best-selling poets, she is also the master of many genres of novels, including historical, social commentary, contemporary entertainment, and science fiction, for which she won the Arthur C. Clarke Award for Best Science Fiction in the United Kingdom.

-Marge Piercy is also an experienced teacher of writing and has taught, lectured, and/or performed her work at more than 400 universities around the world.
-She has been a featured writer on Bill Moyers’ PBS specials, Garrison Keillor’s A Prairie Home Companion, Terry Gross’ Fresh Air, the Today Show, and many radio programs nationwide.
+Marge Piercy is also an experienced teacher of writing and has taught, lectured, and/or performed her work at more than 450 universities around the world.
+She has been a featured writer on Bill Moyers’ PBS specials, Garrison Keillor’s A Prairie Home Companion, Terry Gross’s Fresh Air, the Today Show, and many radio programs nationwide.

 What People are Saying About Marge Piercy